Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Los Angeles County influenza A(H1N1) data

 The household data collected by the Los Angeles County Department of Public Health included 299 individuals in 58 households.
 There were 99 probable influenza infections, of which 62 were index cases---four households had co-primary cases with symptom onsets on the same day.
 There were three people missing data on sex, four people missing data on age, and 56 people missing data on antiviral prophylaxis.
 The 62 individuals with missing data came from 17 households with 36 infections, of which 19 were index cases.
 Because we assume all household members can infect or be infected by other household members, we excluded the entire household if any of its members was missing data.
 In the complete-cases data set, we have 41 households with 63 infections, of which 43 were index cases.

-Using the complete-cases data set, we fit a model with all six covariates using all nine possible combinations of internal and external contact time distributions.
-The top panel of Table~\ref{tab:AIC} shows the resulting Akaike Information Criterion (AIC) values.
+Using the complete-cases data set, we fit a model with main effects for all six covariates using all nine possible combinations of internal and external contact interval distributions.
+All models were fit using the BFGS algorithm for optimization as in the simulations, which is the default in TranStat.
+Table~\ref{tab:LAaic} shows the resulting AIC values.
 The three minimum AIC values occur for exponential internal contact intervals.
-Among these three, the lowest AIC occurs for log-logistic external contact times.
-Using exponential interval contact intervals and log-logistic external contact times, we built a model using backwards selection to achieve the minimum AIC.
-This removed all covariates except for three: age category for infectiousness (\texttt{adult\_inf}), age category for infectiousness (\texttt{adult\_sus}), and prophylaxis use by susceptibles (\texttt{proph\_sus}).
+Among these three, the lowest AIC occurs for log-logistic external contact intervals.
+Using exponential internal contact intervals and log-logistic external contact intervals, we built a model using backwards selection to achieve the minimum AIC.
+This removed all covariates except for three: age category for infectiousness ($\mathtt{adult\_inf}$), age category for susceptibility ($\mathtt{adult\_sus}$), and prophylaxis by susceptibles ($\mathtt{proph\_sus}$).
 The AIC of this model was $203.59$.

 We then checked for external interaction terms, which allow a covariate to have different coefficients in the internal and external transmission models.
-An external interaction term with \texttt{adult\_sus} had a p-value of $0.89$ and increased the AIC to $205.57$.
-An external interaction term with \texttt{proph\_sus} had a p-value of $0.87$ but reduced the AIC to $202.37$.
-A likelihood ratio test comparing this model to a model with no main effect or interaction for \texttt{proph\_sus} yielded a p-value of $0.041$.
-Though there is some indication that the coefficient on \texttt{proph\_sus} might differ in the internal and external transmission models, we did not keep the interaction term in the model.
+An external interaction term with $\mathtt{adult\_sus}$ had a p-value of $0.89$ and increased the AIC to $205.57$.
+An external interaction term with $\mathtt{proph\_sus}$ had a p-value of $0.87$ but reduced the AIC to $202.37$.
+A joint likelihood ratio test for the main effect and external interaction term for $\mathtt{proph\_sus}$ in this model yielded a p-value of $0.008$, which is consistent with the p-value of $0.012$ for $\mathtt{proph\_sus}$ in the model with no interaction term.
+For simplicity, we did not keep this interaction term in the model.

 Our final model is summarized at the top of Table~\ref{tab:coefs}.
+The coefficients for covariates are log rate ratios, $\mathtt{intercept} = \ln \lambda_0$ (the log baseline internal rate parameter), $\mathtt{xintercept} = \ln \mu_0$ (the log baseline external rate parameter), and $\mathtt{xlogshape} = \ln \gamma_\text{ext}$ (the external log-logistic shape parameter).
+The BFGS algorithm did not find an upper 95\% likelihood ratio confidence limit for $\mathtt{adult\_inf}$, so we calculated this upper limit by refitting the model using the Nelder-Mead algorithm.
+Both algorithms produced nearly identical point and interval estimates for all other parameters in the model.